Whitley Stokes (Celtic scholar): Celtic scholarship

 Whitley Stokes is perhaps most famous as a Celtic scholar, and in this field he worked both in India and in England.
 He studied Irish, Breton and Cornish texts.
 His chief interest in Irish was as a source of material for comparative philology.
 Despite his learning in Old Irish and Middle Irish, he never acquired Irish pronunciation and never mastered Modern Irish.
 In the hundred years since his death he has continued to be a central figure in Celtic scholarship.
 Many of his editions have not been superseded in that time and his total output in Celtic studies comes to over 15,000 pages.
 He was a correspondent and close friend of Kuno Meyer from 1881 onwards.
 With Meyer he established the journal Archiv für celtische Lexicographie and was the co-editor, with Ernst Windisch, of the Irische Texte series.
+In 1876 Stokes's translation of Vita tripartita Sancti Patricii, along with a written introduction, was published.

 In 1862 he was awarded the Cunningham Gold Medal by the Royal Irish Academy.

 Death and reputation

-Stokes died at his London home, 15 Grenville Place, Kensington, in 1909 and is buried in Paddington Old Cemetery.
-Willesden Lane, where his grave is marked by a Celtic cross.
+Stokes died at his London home, 15 Grenville Place, Kensington, in 1909 and is buried in Paddington Old Cemetery, Willesden Lane, where his grave is marked by a Celtic cross.
 Another Celtic cross was erected as a memorial to him at St Fintan's, Sutton, Dublin.
 The Gaelic League paper An Claidheamh Soluis called Stokes "the greatest of the Celtologists" and expressed pride that an Irishman should have excelled in a field which was at that time dominated by continental scholars.
 In 1929 the Canadian scholar James F. Kenney described Stokes as "the greatest scholar in philology that Ireland has produced, and the only one that may be ranked with the most famous of continental savants".

-A conference entitled "Ireland, India, London: The Tripartite Life of Whitley Stokes" took place at the University of Cambridge from 18–19 September 2009.
+A conference entitled "Ireland, India, London: The Tripartite Life of Whitley Stokes" took place at the University of Cambridge from 18 to 19 September 2009.
 The event was organised to mark the centenary of Stokes's death.
 A volume of essays based on the papers delivered at this conference, The Tripartite Life of Whitley Stokes (1830–1909), was published by Four Courts Press in autumn 2011.

 In 2010 Dáibhí Ó Cróinín published Whitley Stokes (1830–1909): The Lost Celtic Notebooks Rediscovered, a volume based on the scholarship in Stokes's 150 notebooks which had been resting unnoticed at the University Library, Leipzig since 1919.